google-ai-edge/mediapipe/mediapipe/examples/desktop/README.md

 **TFlite Object Detection**

-To build the objet detection demo using a TFLite model on desktop, use:
+To build the object detection demo using a TFLite model on desktop, use:

 ```
-bazel build -c opt mediapipe/examples/desktop/object_detection:object_detection_tflite --define 'MEDIAPIPE_DISABLE_GPU=1'
+bazel build -c opt mediapipe/examples/desktop/object_detection:object_detection_tflite --define MEDIAPIPE_DISABLE_GPU=1
 ```

 and run it using: